 - This is a multi-use trail although we anticipate equestrians will not be recommended because of the slick rock sections.

-- The trail will hopefully be open for the public in late 2020.
+- The trail was initially scheduled to be open to the public in late 2020.
 With delays due to COVID, construction will likely extend into 2021.